"It's a joke': retail investors shocked as China halts Ant Group's IPO | Business

 The brokerages included online challenger, Tencent-backed Futu and Bright Smart Securities, an established broker which lent HK$47 billion on margin.
 Bright Smart said in a statement on Wednesday that listed companies should be required to compensate investors in such situations.

+In contrast, major lenders HSBC and BOC Hong Kong Holdings Ltd said they would still charge interest on margin loans.
 Billy Ng, a property manager in his 40s, who subscribed for 20,000 shares on margin financing, said the suspension was political in nature.
-As his bank offered low interest of 0.48%, Ng only had to pay HK$1,400 in interest versus around HK$6,000 normally.

-Ant apologised to investors for any inconvenience, adding it would give further details on the suspension of its listing and applications for refunds as soon as possible.
-"It's a joke on the Chinese stock exchange," said a 37-year-old secretary who wanted to be known only as Olivia, in reference to the Shanghai bourse disqualifying Ant from listing.

 - READ MORE ON: